Kristina01111000/WordPressTheme/README.md

 		- widgets
 	-  ssl still not working right on his old computer, figure out why
 	-  make sure everything automatically updates
-Need from Dr. W:
+		- so far only peepso is not updating automatically Need from Dr. W: